INRIA/scikit-learn-mooc/jupyter-book/overfit/overfit_take_away.md

   structure of the true data generating process.

-- For a fixed training set, the objective is to **minimize the test error** by adjusting the model family and parameters choice to find the **best trade-off between overfitting for underfitting**.
+- For a fixed training set, the objective is to **minimize the test error** by adjusting the model family and its parameters to find the **best trade-off between overfitting for underfitting**.

 - For a given choice of model family and parameters, **increasing the